Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

 I'd like to say a special thank you to my mentor Maranatha Ilesanmi for his excellent advice and recommendations throughout the project.
+I have learned alot from his teachings and I hope to pick up some more from him throughout the next two projects.